rodchristiansen/Profiles/README.md

 # MasterProfileTemplate.mobileconfig

-In my struggles to understand and deploy profiles in the past few months led me to create a master template that is clear to understand and reproducible for many different system and application settings.
+In my struggles to understand and deploy profiles back in 2016 led me to create a master template that is clear to understand and reproducible for many different system and application settings.

 Containing commentary on each section this is a great way for first timers in the world of management profiles.